devtolmachev/registrator-romania/README.md

 1. open terminal in root of repo

-2. You should be create and fill file `.env` by example in `.env-example` file

-3. Switch branch on main (it need to 1 time)
+2. Switch branch on main (it need to 1 time)

 ```bash
 git checkout main
 ```

-4. Update the code
+3. Update the code

 ```bash
 git pull origin main
 ```

 ### Run app:

+0. You should be create and fill file `.env` by example in `.env-example` file

 1. Make sure the docker running!!!!!!!!!!!!!!
 2. type follow command in **ROOT OF PROJECT**!!!